korayleigh/t3a2-a/user_stories/User Stories - Extras.md

 # User Stories (Extra Features)

+## Bookings

+- As a customer, I want to change the number of people in my booking, so that i end up with the right sized table
+## Orders

+- As a customer, i want to modify a completed order, so that I can correct a mistake or change my mind.

 ## User Accounts for customers

 - As a customer, i want to login to my account when ordering, so i don't have to type in my details all the time